Home At Last™ FAQs

 Can Home At Last™ be paired with an FHA 203k or Energy Efficient Mortgage (EEM)?

-Yes, most definitely!
-You must be approved by US Bank to offer these loans through the Home At Last™ program, and this is for 203k streamline only.
+Yes, most definitely (203k streamline only)!
+You must be approved by US Bank to offer these loans through the Home At Last™ program.

 Home At Last ™ Mortgage Credit Certificate (MCC)